National Payments Corporation of India: UPI 123PAY

 It a 3-step method to initiate and execute UPI services for feature phone users without the use of internet connection or USSD channel.
-It is based on Interactive voice response (IVR) technology which is good specially for rural areas.
+It is based on Interactive voice response (IVR) technology which is good specially for rural and urban areas.
 It is launched by RBI on 10 March 2022.

+Digital Payments Score

+A Digital Payments Score (DPS) will be developed by NPCI with the intention of bolstering the nation's credit scoring system and fostering increased productivity and expansion.
+When determining criteria, DPS may consider things like a person's financial stability, which includes timely payments, regular bill payments, and whether or not the person regularly transacts for high-value commodities and has the income to support them.